brucezztong/ZZTong-Prefabs/README.txt

 3. Place the "ZZTong-Prefabs" folder in the Mods folder:
 	%APPDATA%/7DaysToDie/Mods ... %APPDATA/7DaysToDie/Mods/ZZTong-Prefabs

+SEE ALSO: INSTALL.png

+NOTE: The Internet is full of OLD information.
+You will find many sites and meet people who will suggest an OLD location for Mods.
+The following path is DEPRECATED by TFP and will NOT work in some future release.

+C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die\Mods

 CLIENT INSTALLATION (Mac) - TBD
 CLIENT INSTALLATION (Linux) - TBD